PiotrJuniorWawrzyniak/web_monitor/README.md

 - **Delete websites:** Remove selected monitored websites.
 - **Track changes:** The application checks selected websites at specified intervals and records changes.

-This project is built using Django and Celery Beat.
+This project is built using Django, Celery, and Docker.

 ## Requirements
-- Python 3.x
-- Django
+- Docker
-- Celery
+- Docker Compose
-- Redis (for Celery broker)

 ## Installation
 1. Clone the repository: